Selling to the council

-All Council services involve procurement.
+All our services involve procurement.
 Procurement can range from engaging a contractor to build a school through to purchasing pens and pencils for Resource use.

-Effective procurement supports the Council’s aims and objectives, helping it deliver high quality services which meet the current and future needs of local people based on value for money.
-Our Procurement Strategy sets out the Council's procurement aims and objectives.
+Effective procurement supports our aims and objectives, helping us deliver high quality services that meet the current and future needs of local people based on value for money.
+Our Procurement Strategy sets out our procurement aims and objectives.
 The Procurement (Scotland) Reform Act 2014 requires contracting authorities to publish an annual procurement report on its regulated procurement activities.

-Procurement in the Public Sector is subject to the Law of Scotland and the way in which the Council purchase works, supplies and services is governed by these laws.
+Procurement in the Public Sector is subject to the Law of Scotland and the way in which we purchase works, supplies, and services is governed by these laws.

 Procurement Law and Regulation

 Public Sector Procurement in Scotland is subject to The Public Contracts (Scotland) Regulations 2015, The Procurement Reform (Scotland) Act 2014 and The Procurement (Scotland) Regulations 2016.
 This legislative framework governs how any public organisation in Scotland purchases works where the estimated value exceeds £2 million and, supplies and services where the estimated value exceeds £50,000.
 There are some differences in the relevant procurement law depending on the contract value.
 However, every procurement process must comply with the basic principles of transparency, openness, non-discrimination, and equal treatment.

-The legislative framework is supplemented by the Council’s Standing Orders on Contracts which set out the provisions which must be adhered to at all times when procuring works, supplies or services regardless of the value of the requirement.
+The legislative framework is supplemented by our Standing Orders on Contracts which set out the provisions that must be adhered to at all times when procuring works, supplies, or services regardless of the value of the requirement.